ige-calcul/public-docs/docs/clusters/Ige/ige-calcul1.md

 ##  Running jupyter notebooks on the clusters

+ If you just need to connect to the cluster and run jupyter notebook or a code, you can do it by using the jupyterhub By connecting , it will automatically submit a job with the ressources you asked and open a jupyterlab for you You can also access the vscode via the browser automatically.
+This vscode is running at the same time of your job and using the same ressources.
  Please refer to this doc [How to run jupyter notebooks on Ige clusters](../../clusters/Tools/jupyterhub.md)

 ## Running python code on the clusters